 Dinner at Rossio Square

-From Augusta Street, you will find tons of restaurants and street cafe to eat and drink.
+From Augusta Street, you will find tons of restaurants and street cafes to eat and drink.
 After dinner, head to the Rossio Square – sit and enjoy.

 Rossio Square is the trendiest square in Lisbon.
 It is named after the King of Portugal, King Pedro IV.
 Hence the square is also called the King Pedro IV Square or Praça de D. Pedro IV.
 This square has been important since the 13-14th centuries and today it is a popular hangout place for locals and tourists.